szeiger/ornate/doc/src/markdown.md

 # Set the version to {{version}}:
 version = "{{version}}"
 ```

-> {.note}
-> Note: When using `expandVars` together with `includeCode`, the order in which the extensions are run determines whether variables in included snippets are expanded.
-The default configuration adds `expandVars` *after* `includeCode` so that snippets are processed by `expandVars`.

 In plain text you can also use objects with [config](images.md#config) URIs instead of `expandVars` but this is not possible in code elements, which cannot contain embedded Markdown syntax.